Estates General of 1789: Elections

 The Règlement that went out by post in January thus specified separate voting for delegates of each estate.
 Each tax district (cities, boroughs, and parishes) would elect their own delegates to the Third Estate.
 The Bailliages, or judicial districts, would elect delegates to the First and Second Estates in separate ballots.
-Each voting assembly would also collect a cahier de doléances (notebook of grievances) to be considered by the convocation.
-The election rules differed somewhat depending on the type of voting unit, whether city, parish or some other.
+The election rules differed somewhat depending on the type of voting unit, whether city, parish, or some other.
 Generally, the distribution of delegates was by population: the most populous locations had the greatest number of delegates.
 Paris was thus dominant.
 The electorate consisted of males 25 years and older, property owners, and registered taxpayers.
 They could be native or naturalized citizens.